r-obert/xpool.rb/README.md

 __1.__

-To schedule a job, define a class that responds to `#run`, then pass an instance of that class to the `#schedule` method.
+To schedule a job to run on a pool, define a class that responds to `#run`, and then pass an instance of that class to the `#schedule` method.
 The first argument given to `XPool.new` is the number of processes to populate a pool with.
-It defaults to the number of cores available on your computers CPU.
+It defaults to the number of cores on your computers CPU.

 ```ruby
 # Define a job before initializing the pool or you will run into confusing